Civil Dispute Resolution – Complex Commercial Litigation

-Resolved a former employee’s claim, filed in the U.S. District Court for the Southern District of New York, that client’s decision to repurchase the employee’s shares in the start-up company violated the Massachusetts Wage Act, through a settlement achieved after K&F moved to dismiss the lawsuit.
+Resolved a former employee’s claim, filed in the U.S. District Court for the Southern District of New York, that our client’s decision to repurchase the employee’s shares in the start-up company violated the Massachusetts Wage Act, through a settlement achieved after we moved to dismiss the lawsuit.

 While representing a national network of environmental testing laboratories in the U.S. District Court for the Southern District of New York, won the dismissal of a federal, state, and city False Claims Act lawsuit by invoking the “public disclosure” bar.

 Persuaded the U.S. District Court for the Eastern District of New York to dismiss, on the basis of Colorado River abstention, an action for fraud, breach of fiduciary duty, and breach of contract that an AriZona Iced Tea company co-founder filed against its Chief Executive Officer.

 Represented an association of office furniture moving companies in successfully overturning the New York City Comptroller’s prevailing wage schedule, with complete successes in the trial court and the New York Supreme Court, Appellate Division, First Department.

 Persuaded a business owner to abandon a complaint that he filed in the U.S. District Court for the Southern District of New York against our clients, two former corporate officers, by moving for indemnification and advancement of legal fees.